 The bottom tiles are stretched, the middle is passable with chaos at the top.

 Here’s a good example of a nicely tiled roof, let see how it was done…

 Once the old roof has been stripped all the way to the bottom, the rafters or roof trusses will be fully exposed.
-Make sure they are clear of any stray nails or nasty splinters so they are ready to take the under tiler’s felt or breathable roofing membrane and not puncture it.
-One full width of 1F roofing felt has been fitted in the picture below and tacked in place using 25mm (1 Inch) galvanised clout nails.
+Make sure the rafters are clear of any stray nails or nasty splinters, so they are ready to take the under tiler’s felt or breathable roofing membrane and not rip or puncture it.
+One full width of 1F roofing felt has been fitted in the picture below and tacked in place using 25mm (1 inch) galvanised clout nails.

-How to lay fit roofing felt or roofing membrane
+How to lay roofing felt or roofing membrane

-Secure in place with galvanized clout nails, don’t overstretch or go crazy with the nails.
+Secure in place with galvanised clout nails, don’t overstretch or go crazy with the nails.
 The roofing battens will also hold the felt in place when fixed.

 Fitting under tiler’s felt or installing membrane…

-- Joining felt or membrane – avoid if possible otherwise overlap any vertical joins by 100mm ( 4″ ) onto a rafter or truss
+- Joining felt or membrane – Avoid joins if possible, otherwise overlap any vertical joins by 100mm (4″) onto a rafter or truss

-- Overlapping felt or membrane - when laying the next layer above the pervious overlap by about 150mm ( 6″ )
+- Overlapping felt or membrane – When laying the next layer above the pervious overlap, make sure the cover is about 150mm (6″)